Airline services hit as Sino-Japan tensions escalate

 "We are doing all we can to avoid cutting flights, but an announcement could come at any time, given the level of cancellations," an ANA spokesman said.

-The Hong Kong-listed Shares of China Eastern fell 1.6 percent on Friday, lagging a 0.7 percent gain in the broader market .HSI.
+The Hong Kong-listed Shares of China Eastern fell 1.6 percent on Friday, lagging a 0.7 percent gain in the broader market.

-JAL shares fell 4.3 percent and ANA was flat, compared with a 0.3 percent gain in the Nikkei 225 Index .N225.
+JAL shares fell 4.3 percent and ANA was flat, compared with a 0.3 percent gain in the Nikkei 225 Index.

 Street protests in China have forced some Japanese firms to suspend operations in that country, and the share prices of Japanese firms with exposure to China have tumbled.